ToddEvans/hello-world/README.md

 # hello-world
 Learning to use GitHub.

 Hi!
-I'm a newbie programmer from Australia.
+I'm a programmer-in-training from rural Australia.